quentinhnrt/github-bootcamp/.github/issue_template.md

 If applicable, add screenshots to help explain your problem.

 ## Code snippets
-If applicable, add code samples to help explain your problem.
+If applicable, add code samples to help explain your problem